Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 Treatment for obesity

-Obesity treatment typically involves lifestyle changes, such as following a healthy diet, increasing physical activity, and reducing calorie intake.
+Weight loss strategies typically involve lifestyle changes, such as following a healthy diet, increasing physical activity, and reducing calorie intake.

 In some cases, medication may be necessary.
 However, medications are not a substitute for lifestyle changes and should only be used under the guidance of a healthcare provider.